gregorycrane/Persian-Jones/README.md

 First, the grammar was itself widely influential, with many editions produced over many years.
 Knowledge of Persian was of practical value insofar as Persian had emerged as a language of government and commerce.
 Jones ultimately succeeded in his desire to serve as a judge in India -- like so many other English, he benefited materially from his position but he never saw England again.

 Second -- and for me even more compelling -- is the approach of the grammar itsself.
 There is virtually no artificial textbook Persian.
 Jones presents authentic Persian from the start.
-As soon as he introduces "Of Nouns and First of Genders", he uses <i>ma'shûk</i> and <i>ma'shûkah</i> to contrast masculine and feminine versions of the same word.
+As soon as he introduces "Of Nouns and First of Genders", he uses <i>maʾšuq</i> and <i>maʾšuqah</i> to contrast masculine and feminine versions of the same word.
 Jones then illustrates this term by quoting a (somewhat racy) line of poetry:

-> gol dar bar o mey dar kaf o maʾšuq be kām ʾast
+> <i>gol dar bar o mey dar kaf o maʾšuq be kām ʾast</i>

+> مَن اَز آن حُسنِ روزاَفزون که یوسُف داشت دانِستَم

 > Flowers are in my bosom, wine in my hand; and my mistress yields to my desire.